-How to Connect a Digital Set Top Box to a TV Tuner Card
+How to Connect a Computer to a Digital Set Top Box Using the TV Tuner Card

 Unlike the USB TV digital set Box which connects to the computer via USB ports, a tuner card plugs onto a motherboard PCI slot.
 PCI, short for peripheral component interconnect, is a device that plugs into a corresponding slot to add functionality to a desktop computer.